gravity-nerds/acmenu/README.md

 #### Info:
 ./acmenu => main menu
-./games => collection of games that run on the table ./display_calibrator => used for figuring out where the hell the corners of the screen are in pixel space
+./games => collection of games that run on the table ./game_storage => collection of files that need to be read and write able + persistent ./display_calibrator => used for figuring out where the hell the corners of the screen are in pixel space

 ## Button Colors